 1. Facebook Messenger

 Hands down, this is one of the most used messengers at the moment.
 It’s a lot easier for Facebook users to chat and talk with their friends, without the need to look for them in another place.
-You can send text, images and even video messages there.
-Well, it’s not a good app for sending some files and it sometimes blocks links, but generally it’s a good app to use, if you’re Facebook user.
+You can send text, images, and even video messages there.
+Well, it’s not a good app for sending some files and it sometimes blocks links, but generally, it’s a good app to use, if you’re a Facebook user.

-Viber is the app to try, if you haven’t.
+Viber is the app to try if you haven’t.
 It’s widely available and customizable.
-It’s perfect place for video calls, have interesting stickers and most of all is reliable to communicate through.
-It “adopts” your device language, so it’s easier to use and understand if you’re non- English speaker.
-It also have desktop version, which you can install and use even for business needs.
+It’s a perfect place for video calls, has interesting stickers and most of all is reliable to communicate through.
+It “adopts” your device language, so it’s easier to use and understand if you’re a non-English speaker.
+It also has a desktop version, which you can install and use even for business needs.

-Kik is the messenger to use for sending and receiving text messages, photos, videos, sketches, mobile webpages and other content.
-Unlike some of the other messengers, it allow users to register without the use of phone number and guarantee anonymity.
+Kik is the messenger to use for sending and receiving text messages, photos, videos, sketches, mobile webpages, and other content.
+Unlike some of the other messengers, it allows users to register without the use of phone numbers and guarantee anonymity.

-LINE is one of the biggest messengers, developed by Asian company.
+LINE is one of the biggest messengers, developed by an Asian company.
 It is based in Tokyo, Japan, but owned by South Korean Naver Corporation.
 It’s commonly used for sending text and video messages as well as voice messages and images.
-It’s largely used not only in Japan, but also countries such as Taiwan, Thailand and Indonesia and in the last year or so worldwide by different users.
-Apart of messaging, Line also provides various services including digital wallet as Line Pay, news stream as Line Today, video on demand as Line TV, and digital comic distribution as Line Manga and Line Webtoon.
+It’s largely used not only in Japan but also in countries such as Taiwan, Thailand, and Indonesia and in the last year or so worldwide by different users.
+Apart from messaging, Line also provides various services including digital wallet as Line Pay, news stream as Line Today, video on demand as Line TV, and digital comic distribution as Line Manga and Line Webtoon.